ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

   The logged information includes:

-  - The reason that has triggered the group rekeying (e.g., scheduled/periodic occurrence, group joining of a new member, group leaving of a current member).
+  - The reason for the group rekeying (e.g., scheduled/periodic occurrence, group joining of a new member, group leaving of a current member).
   - A description of the group rekeying operations performed (e.g., a list of steps performed throughout the rekeying process).
   - The outcome of the group rekeying instance.
   - In case of success, the version number of the newly established group keying material and the newly established Group Identifier (Gid).